qwaykee/biscuit/README.md

 A simple library to read cookies from multiple browsers accross all operating systems with a Kooky-like syntax

 Currently supports:
-- Chrome on Windows only
+- Chrome. edge, opera on Windows only
 - Firefox, librewolf, waterfox, zen on Windows only
 - Electron apps